danidee10/django-notifs/README.md

 1. Your profile has been verified
 2. User xxxx sent you a message

 It also has built in support to deliver these notifications via Emails (if you want).
-It's also very easy to extend the delivery backends with a Custom Adapter.
+It's also very easy to extend the delivery backends with a Custom Delivery Channel.

 ## Installation
 Get it from pip with